-A promise is: a commitment by someone to do or not do something.
+According to Wikipedia a promise is a commitment by someone to do or not do something.
 As a noun promise means a declaration assuring that one will or will not do something.
-As a verb it means to commit oneself by a promise to do or give.
-It can also mean a capacity for good, similar to a value that is to be realized in the near future.https://en.wikipedia.org/wiki/Promise
+As a verb, it means to commit oneself by a promise to do or give.
+It can also mean a capacity for good, similar to a value that is to be realized in the near future.

-Then using Bible Gateway, I see God’s promises include guidance, peace, faithfulness, irrevocable promises, God’s promises through the covenant relationship i.e. Abraham, Issac, Jacob, Moses, The Israelites, and David.
-There are God’s promises in Christ, God’s promises must be received by believers, Particular promises in Christ i.e. The gift of the Holy Spirit, resurrection, forgiveness of sins. https://www.biblegateway.com/resources/dictionary-of-bible-themes
+Then using Bible Gateway, I see God’s promises include guidance, peace, faithfulness, irrevocable promises, God’s promises through the covenant relationship i.e. Abraham, Isaac, Jacob, Moses, The Israelites, and David.
+There are God’s promises in Christ, God’s promises must be received by believers, Particular promises in Christ i.e. The gift of the Holy Spirit, resurrection, the forgiveness of sins.

 More gracious promises our Lord made for us like Promises about, his goodness Psalm 145:9, Psalm 100:5, James 1:17.
 Promises about being with us, Isaiah 40:31, Deuteronomy 31:8, Joshua 1:9.
 Provision 2 Corinthians 9:8, Romans 8:32.
 Rest Matthew 11:28-30.
 Answering prayers.
 James 1:5, Mark 11:24, Psalm 37:4, John 15:7

 Now, God’s promises Go deeper in our walk and our studies of digging deeper.
 Let’s keep going.
 According to Author Victor Knowles, an Author by the name of Herbert Lockyer, wrote a volume titled All the Promises of the Bible, he tells the story of Evert R. Storm, a Canadian school teacher who made an all conclusive study of God’s Promises.